sabagh1994/fw-pGENMi/README.md

 2. Aggregate the cross validation results to pick the best hyperparameter setting, training the model on the best setting, and ranking the TFs.
    This is done by running `scr/cvaggr_tr_evidrank.py` using the config `configs/03_cfg_cvaggr_tr_evidrank_{model_type}.yml`.

+**Get the Mediator Genes**

+Run `./exc/03_mediator_geneset.sh` to get sets of genes mediating the impact of TFs on the phenotype, e.g., cancer progression.
+Mediator genes are chosen based on post odds ratio (POR) or Ratio of Post Odds Ratio (RPOR).
+Read the paper for a detailed explanation of these two criteria.
+This script runs `src/geneset_gen.py` with the config `configs/05_cfg_mediatorgene.yml` to generate mediator gene sets.

+**Clustering and Survival Analysis**

+To cluster the multi-omics profiles of TCGA COAD cohort

 ### Input Evidence File Format

 ### Paths in the Config Files